zimfw/homebrew/README.md

 Also defines Homebrew aliases.

-The following should be removed from your `~/.zshrc`, since this module will already take care of it:
+The following can be removed from your `~/.zshrc`, since this module will already take care of it:

     eval "$(/path/to/brew shellenv)"